Baqiang11/mobile/README.md

-Mobile Communications Experiment: NOMA vs OMA/n Project Overview/n
+Mobile Communications Experiment: NOMA vs OMA
+Project Overview
 This project investigates the characteristics of mobile communication systems by simulating different modulation techniques, channel models, and access methods using MATLAB and Simulink.
 The focus is on comparing Non-Orthogonal Multiple Access (NOMA) with Orthogonal Multiple Access (OMA) in Rayleigh fading channels.
 The project includes analysis of Bit Error Rate (BER) and channel capacity under various signal-to-noise ratios (SNR) and modulation schemes.

 Key Features